forforf/justgraphit/README.md

 ## Typescript?

-Actually I hope to convert over to TypeScript after the functional switch over is complete.
+~~Actually I hope to convert over to TypeScript after the functional switch over is complete.~~ Converted to typescript

+### Deploying

+Note: Until I get the automated process up and running again, here's the manual way.
+1. `git push aws`, requires the IAM git https credentials
+2. Go to AWS/CodeBuild/justgraphit.
+Click on "Start Build"

+The automated way would to run the build automatically when the repo is updated.
+I just need to setup the triggers to do that.

 ### Testing